| || |

 Andrew M. Paris

-served as Governor Tom Corbett’s Executive Deputy Director of Policy and
+to founding Four Lights, Andrew served as Executive Deputy Director of Policy

-Attorney General’s Child Predator Unit.
-To advance the Attorney General’s
+Child Predator Unit.
+To advance the Attorney General’s legislative

-legislative agenda, Andrew authored and advocated for legislation involving
+agenda, Andrew authored and advocated for legislation involving sexual and

-sexual and environmental offenses, firearms, drug offenses, animal welfare and
+environmental offenses, firearms, drug offenses, animal welfare and other

 Kenneth R. Shoemaker